armazzer/data-analytics-power-bi-report757/README.md

 - Total customers by country (doughnut chart)
 - Total customers by product category (column chart)
 - Name of the customer with the highest revenue generation, and the total revenue and number of orders from that customer (cards).
-- Table of top 20 customers filtered by total revenue.
+- The top 20 customers filtered by total revenue (table).
 Rows in the *Total Revenue* column are formatted to show bars indicating total revenue values.
 The table and applied filtering can be seen below.

 ![Images/customer_detail_table_format.png](Images/customer_detail_table_format.png)

 - Total customers against time period (line chart).
 The chart is formatted to allow drill down to the month level, and includes a forcast for the next 10 periods.

-- A slicer allowing the user to filter the data by year.
+A slicer is included, allowing the user to filter the data by year.

 The orange bar to the left of the page is to become the page navigation bar.
 An example of the final page layout can be seen below: